juanclopgar97/python_sharp/README.md

 ### Disclaimer

-version 1.0.0 is only available through GitHub Pypi does not contain that version.
+version 1.0.0 is only available through GitHub PyPI does not contain that version.

 ### 1. Clone the Repository
 If you want to explore the source code, you can clone the repository: